namiri-tech/docs-rdme-ng/docs/FIRS e-Invoicing System/firs-e-invoicing-system.md

 ## FIRS e-invoicing system introduction

-FIRS is implementing "e-invoices" in stages.
+Nigeria’s Federal Inland Revenue Services (FIRS) has been implementing "e-invoices" in stages.
+The factors driving e-invoicing include:

-Nigeria's Digital Economy Policy and Strategy (2020–2030) and support the growth of the digital economy, FIRS is implementing "e-invoices" in stages.
+* Nigeria's Digital Economy Policy and Strategy (2020–2030)
+* Support for growth of the digital economy
+* 2007 Tax Administration and Enforcement Act

 ### Key Features of FIRS e-Invoicing